Sheepshead (card game): Renege (Cheating)

 A player "reneges" means to fail to follow suit when able and required by the rules to do so.
 Reneging is a form of cheating.
 In most circles, this results in the guilty party forfeiting the hand.

 Granny hand

 When a player holds all or most of the top trump there is no way for the opposition to win.
 This unusually powerful hand is often derided for its ease of play; "My granny could win that hand."
 The hand still counts and is played out.

-In some circles, the player simply lays down the granny hand and the opponents conceding by acclamation.
+In some circles, the player simply lays down the granny hand and the opponents concede by acclamation.
 Even if not completely a granny hand, some circles permit a player to state that they believe they will take all of the remaining tricks (possibly requiring an explanation, say, "I have all of the remaining trump"), giving opponents an opportunity to object (say, if the calling player miscounted trump) -- forestalling the players from needing to play out the remainder of the hand.